10 Skills Essential for Operating Room Nurses

 2. Physical and Mental Fortitude

-OR nurses need to be physically strong.
+OR nurses need to be strong.
 Good range of motion is a must.
 OR nurse are on their feet all day.
-They are kneeling, bending, reaching and lifting throughout the day.
-Fine motor skills are required for all the opening and pulling up medication.
+They are kneeling, bending, reaching and lifting anytime they are not standing.
+Fine motor skills are required for opening supplies.

 The operating room is a physically challenging area.
 Patients need to be moved and positioned.
-Extremities need to be prepped.
-Instrument sets need to be lifted and carried.
-Carts need to be positioned.
+Extremities need to be held up while prepping.
+Instrument sets weighing up to fifty pounds need to be lifted and carried.
+Carts larger than the nurse need to be positioned.
 OR nurses go home physically exhausted each day.
-A love of hard work helps in the operating room.
+A love of hard work helps you cope in the operating room.

 Mental fortitude is necessary for dealing with frustrated, upset staff and doctors.
 Nurses may be yelled at in a derogatory manner during surgery.
 The ability to brush off the insults is a needed skill.
 OR nurses must have a strong ego.

-Nurses need mental flexibility to deal with stuff such as, sudden changes in the schedule and changes to your assignment.
-You mind will be set about what you need to do, when suddenly everything changes.
-You will not be doing the procedure you are ready for, you will be doing the emergency that just came in.
+Nurses need mental flexibility to deal with sudden changes in the schedule, your assignment and surgery.
+Your mind will be set about what you need to do, when suddenly everything changes.
+You will not be helping in the procedure you are ready for, you will be helping with the emergency that just came in.

 3. Organizational Skills

-OR nurses need to be organized.
-They need to organize supplies, actions and charting to allow the best outcome in surgery.
+OR nurses must be organized.
+They need to organize supplies, actions and charting to allow the best outcome for the patient in surgery.
 Nurses need to be able to find items and medication in less than a minute.
 Often it is preferable to be less than 30 seconds.
 Only by being extremely organized is this possible.

 OR nurses orchestrate the operating room.
 They make sure doctors, anesthesia providers, and staff are available and ready.